jvhuebner/110Labs/index.md

 ## About Me

 Hello!
 I'm Jacqueline Huebner.
 Here's a little about me:
+I am a CS student at UCSD.
+I spend my time playing video games or studying on campus.

 To access the readme file:
 [Link to readme](README.md)